A Road to Pluralism

-This initiative by Trusting News aims help journalists strengthen trust across the political spectrum to bridge divides, foster productive conversations and fuel open-mindedness.
+This initiative by Trusting News aims help journalists strengthen trust across diverse values, experiences and political views to bridge divides, foster productive conversations and fuel open-mindedness.

 What research tells us

 In partnership with the Center for Media Engagement, we set out to better understand a group of people known for distrusting the news.
 A group of 27 local newsrooms across the country used our interview guide to survey their right-leaning audiences (with a built-in acknowledgment that no political group is monolithic).
 The research team analyzed 91 interviewees to gather insight on how they view the news.

 The discussions revealed specific approaches journalists can take to better connect with their conservative and right-leaning audiences.

 View the full report and findings: “How Local Newsrooms Can Better Connect with Conservative and Right-leaning Audiences”